glimmerjs/glimmer-di/README.md

 2. The `Container` **contains** objects, and is where you request instances of registered classes.

-If that sounds confusing, let's look at a simple example that should make it clear.
+If that sounds confusing, let's look at an example that should make it clearer.

 Let's say I have a class for a UI component that I want to make available to the system.
 The first thing I would do is create a new `Registry` instance and tell